 - Red, gritty eyes:

-- See separate article on Rheumatoid Arthritis and the Lung.
+- See the separate Rheumatoid Arthritis and the Lung article.

 - Episodes of pericardial or pleuritic chest pain may indicate connective tissue disease.

 - Musculoskeletal chest pain is a common feature of the spondyloarthropathies.